KeldOelykke/FailFast/README.md

 Confidence in the current design is getting high now, though it still needs some tests to prove that the check & fail-methods can be "managed" from another jar e.g. replaced and/or extended.
 Inheritance should take care of most, but it is unknown whether the failer-annotations can be modified e.g. to change failer-output formatting.

 The scope of the 1st major version is check & fail-pairs that can handle objects wrapping primitives and a few basic object types from the standard library.
 The 8 primitives are byte, short, int, long, float, double, boolean and char.
 Implementation is first done via the primitives' wrapping Objects (Byte, Short, etc.).
 Later on the primitives might be directly implemented to avoid boxing performance penalties.
-Additional Object types are Object, String, Enum and UUID.
+Additional Object types are Object, String, Enum, UUID and Date.

 The scope of the 2nd major version is check & fail-pairs that can handle arrays and collection of above mentioned types.
 Furthermore, more types and check & fail-pairs might be added.